Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 For TMJ dysfunction:

-“Gently open your mouth, trying to keep your lower jaw as far away from your ears as possible.”
+“Gently open your mouth, trying to get your lower jaw as far away from your ears as possible.”

 2. Branches of the facial nerve (n. facialis) in the facial canal.
-Greater stony nerve, n. petrosus major.
+Greater petrosal nerve, n. petrosus major.
 Drum string, chorda tympani.

 3. The remaining branches of the facial nerve after exiting the stylomastoid foramen (foramen stylomastoideum).
-Intermediate nerve, n. intermediate.
+Intermediate nerve, n. intermedius.

 4. Vestibulocochlear nerve (VIII pair, 8 pair of cranial nerves), n. vestibulocochlearis.
-Parts of the prevernocochlear nerve.
+Parts of the pre-cochlear nerve.

 5. Glossopharyngeal nerve (IX pair, 9 pair of cranial nerves), n. glossopharyngeus.
 Nuclei of the glossopharyngeal nerve.

-6. Branches of the vagus nerve in the head and neck n. vagus.
+6. Branches of the vagus nerve in the head and neck parts n. vagus

-7. Branches of the vagus nerve in the thoracic and abdominal parts n. vagus.
-Recurrent laryngeal nerve, n. laryngeus recurrents.
+7. Branches of the vagus nerve in the thoracic and abdominal parts n. vagus Recurrent laryngeal nerve, n. laryngeus recurrens.

 8. Accessory nerve (XI pair, 11 pair of cranial nerves), n. accessorius.

-10. Block nerve (IV pair, 4 pair, fourth pair of cranial nerves), n. trochlearis.
+10. Trochlear nerve (IV pair, 4 pair, fourth pair of cranial nerves), n. trochlearis.

 11. Abducens nerve (VI pair, 6 pair, sixth pair of cranial nerves), n. abducens.